 You have the right to cancel any insurance policy that you buy from us.
 If you wish to cancel your insurance you should write to advise this, within 30 days of the date you received your policy documentation (14 days for Private Medical Insurance).
-We will refund your premium, less a proportionate charge for the period of cover, the administration fee and any other charge your insurer may make.

 Changes to your policy